|

 The grace of God seen in Jesus Himself replaced the Law.

-Thus these 4 directives were rules to follow, but not on the same
+Thus, these four directives were rules to follow, but not on the

-4 issues James mentions are key issues for the Gentile world, and the
+The four issues James mentions are key issues for the Gentile

-pagan worship that they came out of.
-First
+world, and the pagan worship that they came out of.

-of all meat offered to idols was part of the pagan worship.
+First of all, meat offered to idols was part of the pagan worship.

 In pagan meals the meat that was sacrificed to idols was often